-A disciplinary decision is the result of disciplinary action taken for an employee.
-When employees act or behave inappropriately, employers deal with the situation by first informally talking to the employee to sort out an issue.
-If the problem persists or situations are repeated, the employer may take formal action against the employee.
+A disciplinary decision is the outcome of an action taken against an employee for inappropriate behavior.
+Typically, employers address such situations by first having an informal discussion with the employee in an attempt to resolve the issue.
+If the problem persists or the situation is repeated, the employer may take formal action against the employee.
 This formal action is known as disciplinary action.

-Disciplinary actions can range from mild to severe action depending on the situation.
+Disciplinary actions can range from mild to severe, depending on the situation.
 A few examples of situations when disciplinary action may be taken are:

-• An employee repeatedly arrives late or is not punctual.
+- An employee repeatedly arrives late or shows a lack of punctuality.

-• Co-workers complain about employee’s attitude or behavior
+- Co-workers raise complaints about the employee’s attitude or behavior.

-• An employee is caught passing exclusive information outside
+- An employee is caught sharing confidential or exclusive information outside the organization.

-• Employee refuses to follow instructions or blueprint procedures
+- An employee refuses to follow instructions or established procedures.

-Usually, disciplinary action requires a committee to sit down and review the complaint or issue.
-The employee is also called for a formal explanation of his/her behavior or actions.
-Finally, the committee takes a reasonable decision in an internal meeting known as the disciplinary decision.
-The employee is then communicated about the decision.
+Usually, disciplinary action means a committee meets to discuss and review the complaint or issue.
+The employee is also required to provide a formal explanation of his/her behavior or actions.
+Finally, the committee reaches a fair decision during an internal meeting, referred to as the disciplinary decision.
+The decision is then communicated to the employee.

 Sample Letters: